Outdoor Education | Tuesday 17 July

 This program allows Year 10 students to share their experience, enthusiasm and practical skills with Year 7 students.
 Senior students act as mentors and leaders, teaching activities and guiding Year 7 students through their first experience at Marrapatta.
 Students develop strong connections across year levels, which are valuable on the Brisbane campus.

-Various student groups, such as the Student Council and the Sigma Maths Society, use the Marrapatta campus for short visits and retreats throughout the year.
+Various student groups, such as the Student Council and the Mathapatta group, use the Marrapatta campus for short visits and retreats throughout the year.

 Members of the Girls Grammar community have regular opportunities to visit the campus; the Fathers Group hold regular working weekend retreats, and the School hosts various events and activities at the Marrapatta campus.